cynavi/sales-analysis/readme.md

 and a comprehensive data table showing sales data.

 ## sa-assets
-A static server for serving world polygons and world line data used in the choropleth map.
+Server for serving static assets like world polygons and world line data used in the choropleth map.

 ## sa-commons
-A shared Java library that holds domain records used across different services (e.g., sa-producer,
+A shared Java library that holds domain records used across different services.

 ## sa-batch-processor
 A Spring Batch application that ingests an online retail sales dataset into PostgreSQL.